 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alexandria is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Alexandria is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Alexandria who work in office and administrative support (18.99%), management occupations (11.20%), and sales jobs (10.38%).
+Overall, Alexandria is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Alexandria who work in office and administrative support (16.79%), management occupations (11.75%), and sales jobs (7.35%).

 Because of many things, Alexandria is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Alexandria really has some of the features that families look for when choosing a good community to raise children.
 Is Alexandria perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The most common language spoken in Alexandria is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Italian and Polish.